-Air Compressor Quick Connect Leak Impacts
+Air Compressor Quick-Connect Leak Impacts

 So what are the consequences of having an air leak at your quick connect?
 First of all, the cost of energy is going to increase leaving you with an overly inflated electricity bill.
-Air compressor quick connect leaks will cause a loss pressure within the compressed air system.
+Air compressor quick connect leaks will cause a loss of pressure within the compressed air system.

 These losses in pressure will thereafter reduce the performance of the air tools or other attached pneumatic devices.
-The inconsistency of the air pressure will cause an increase in production time and also have a poor affect on the quality of the end results.
+The inconsistency of the air pressure will cause an increase in production time and also have a poor effect on the quality of the end results.

 When your air pressure drops below the optimal PSI for your air tools you may immediately think “I’ll just increase the pressure at the air compressor”, not considering whether you have a leak or not.

-If you were to do this (which by the way is absolutely not recommended!), your air compressor will need to cycle more frequently which will lead to greater costs and a potential decrease in the compressors lifespan due to premature failure.
+If you were to do this (which by the way is absolutely not recommended), your air compressor will need to cycle more frequently which will lead to greater costs and a potential decrease in the compressor’s lifespan due to premature failure.

 When I say cycle, I’m referring to duty cycle which is an ever so important feature of any air compressor.
 If you’re unsure what this is, please visit our Air Compressor Duty Cycle guide!

-Why Does My Air Compressor Quick Connect Leak?
+Why Does My Air Compressor Quick-Connect Leak?

-As the end of almost any line coming from an air compressor is fitted with quick connect couplers.
+The end of almost any line coming from an air compressor is fitted with quick connect couplers.
 These couplers are connected and disconnected an unbelievable amount of times, dragged across shop floors or garages, and dropped on hard concrete or other surfaces.

 Therefore, it becomes quite easy for them to become damaged and begin to leak.
 On top of this, if you do not install the quick connect properly or it is an incorrect size to your needs then pressurized air will be able to leak out.

-As there are so many types of quick-connect air line couplers available, from industrial to automotive types, it’s highly likely that you have two incompatible types connected to one another, resulting in a leak.
+As there are so many types of quick-connect airline couplers available, from industrial to automotive types, it’s highly likely that you have two incompatible types connected to one another, resulting in a leak.
 This is a very common reason for air compressor quick connect leaks.

 Industrial type couplers are Type D and are 1/4″, whilst automotive couplers are Type C or Type G and can be of sizes 1/4″ and 3/8″ respectively.

-How to Fix My Air Compressor Quick Connect Leak
+How to Fix My Air Compressor Quick-Connect Leak

-First of all, check your compressed air system thoroughly to ensure the quick connect is the cause of the leak.
+First of all, check your compressed air system thoroughly to ensure the quick connection is the cause of the leak.
 If it is, there are a number of ways to go about fixing the issue.

 I would advise that if there’s any evident damage or no issue with the seal then replace your quick connect with a new one!
 They’re typically not that expensive and it’ll be far more worthwhile.
 I will provide some replacements further down the page.